-Under the no-action alternative, no Army AMTDF construction, training, or operations would occur; therefore, existing wetland conditions would remain as described in the affected environment section (Volume 2, Chapter 4, Section 4.1).
+Under the no-action alternative, no AMTDF construction, training, or operations would occur; therefore, existing wetland conditions would remain as described in the affected environment section (Volume 2, Chapter 4, Section 4.1).
 The identified primary threats to wetlands on Guam (feral ungulates, human disturbance, invasive plants species, sedimentation, and erosion) would continue to occur.
-These threats to wetland areas are of concern and therefore, are monitored by federal and Guam agencies to protect wetland areas.
-Not constructing the Army AMTDF on Guam would not change the on-going threats or protection actions for wetlands on Guam; these conditions and actions would continue to persist.
+These threats to wetland areas are of concern therefore, monitored by federal and Guam agencies to protect wetland areas.
+Not constructing the AMTDF on Guam would change the on-going threats or protection actions for wetlands on Guam; these conditions and actions would continue to persist.
 Therefore, implementation of the no-action alternative would result in no impacts to wetlands.